Calendar of Events

 Love to read?
 Help us build a library collection that truly reflects the interests and ambitions of our community!
 Assist Katie in finding exciting new publications and recent releases, identify gaps in our collection, create eye-catching displays, and plan events!
 Snacks provided.
 Recommended ages 11-15.

-Lego Afternoon
+Lego Afternoons

-Lego Afternoon
+Lego Afternoons

 Love to build?
-Stop in on Friday afternoons to rummage through our terrific collection of Legos and build with friends!
-We'll display all creations in the library for visitors to see and enter each creation in a weekly prize drawing for a Lego set.
+Stop in on Friday afternoons to rummage through our terrific collection of Legos and build with friends.
+We'll display all creations in the library for visitors to see and enter each creation in a weekly prize drawing for a Lego set!

 Read to a Dog